amalog/scratch/sketch/modules.md

 If possible, use a different naming convention for modules and the packages through which they're distributed.
 Hackage is a good example.
 The package `network-bitcoin` contains the module `Network.Bitcoin`  This makes it clear when I'm talking about the module and when the package.

 Contrast that with CPAN.
 Packages and modules have an identical naming convention.
-I just wrote a Makefile.PL in which I specificed a requirement on the module `URI::QueryParam` because I thought the file wanted module names.
+I just wrote a Makefile.PL in which I specified a requirement on the module `URI::QueryParam` because I thought the file wanted module names.
 It actually wanted package names (needing `URI` in this case), but similar formatting of the two confused me.

 ## Complete Isolation